gardener/gardener-extension-shoot-falco-service/docs/README.md

 ## Further Details

 This minimal configuration can be customized further.
-Users can select specific Falco versions, define rule exceptions, add custom rules, and configure various targets for events.
+Users can select specific Falco versions, select from 3 rule files provided by the Falco community, add custom rules and specify event destinations.
+A full description of configuration options is available [here](falco-configuration.md).

 [Falco profiles](falco-profile.md) contain information on available Falco versions and their support status.
-A detailed guide to all configuration options is available [here](falco-configuration.md).
-[Falcoctl](falcoctl-configuration.md) is a community project to configure Falco rules-, and plugins from a central repository.

-The Gardener Falco extension is flexible regarding the storage of Falco events.
-The [Falco outputs](falco-outputs.md) document outlines current options and default settings.